tfiechowski/elevator-engineering-project/README.md

 from the project root directory.
 The backend is now running on port 8081.

+#### How to run tests

+To run tests, you should execute the command

+`npm run test`

+Keep in mind, that most of the test use some features of RaspberryPi, therefore tests should be run on it.

 #### Code Guidelines

 Keep lines no longer than 100 characters.